cloudflare/cloudflare-docs-engine/src/content/tutorials/github-twilio-notifications/index.md

 }
 ```

-Let's start by refactoring the starter code to handle a POST response and renaming request handler.
+Let's start and refactor the starter code to handle a POST response and rename the request handler.
 We can use the `request.method` property of [request](link to request) to check if the request is a `POST` request and send an error response if incorrect.
 The `simpleResponse` fucntion is an easy wrapper for you to send requests with your Worker.

 ```javascript
 ---